adonisjs/v5-docs/content/guides/fundamentals/deployment.md

 ```

 ## Caching views
-You must cache the edge templates in production using the `CACHE_VIEWS` environment variable.
+You must cache the Edge templates in production using the `CACHE_VIEWS` environment variable.
 The templates are cached in memory at runtime, and no precompiling is required.

 ```dotenv
 CACHE_VIEWS=true